The Incredible Hulk (1982 TV series): Marvel Mash-Up

 Scenes from Spider-Man and His Amazing Friends and The Incredible Hulk were re-cut, edited, and re-dubbed into comical shorts as part of Disney XD's Marvel Mash-Up shorts for their "Marvel Universe on Disney XD" block of programming that includes Ultimate Spider-Man and The Avengers: Earth's Mightiest Heroes.

 Home media

-The series was planned for release on Region 2 DVD in the UK in August 2008 by Liberation Entertainment as part of a release schedule of Marvel animated series.
-However, due to unforeseen circumstances the release day was pushed back to October, and then again to November 3.
-Liberation Entertainment then closed its UK division, making 12 staff redundant.
-This brought many delays to the releases.

-Lace International bought the rights to distribute the series on DVD.
-Amazon.co.uk was the first store to receive stocks of the resulting two disc DVD set, which includes a short restoration featurette.
+In April 2008, Liberation Entertainment secured the home media rights to select Marvel shows from Jetix Europe in select European territories, including The Incredible Hulk.
+A two-disc boxset of the series was due out for August but was delayed until October due to unforeseen circumstances before being fully released on November 3 through Lace International, after Liberation shuttered their UK division at the end of October.
+The DVD contains all the episodes produced, as well as a short restoration featurette.

-Clear Vision re-released the series on DVD in the UK on the June 7, 2010.
+Clear Vision later took over rights and re-released the complete series on DVD in the United Kingdom on June 7, 2010 and in Germany on June 14, 2010.